Ghost Story (song)

-"Ghost Story" is a song by American singer Carrie Underwood, released as the first single from her ninth studio album Denim & Rhinestones.
-It is the only song from the album that Underwood did not have a hand in writing.
-The song was released digitally on March 18, 2022.
+"Ghost Story" is a song by American singer Carrie Underwood, released as the first single from her ninth studio album, Denim & Rhinestones.
+Written by Josh Kear, Hillary Lindsey, and David Garcia, it was released digitally on March 18, 2022.

 Writing and composition

-"Ghost Story" was written by Josh Kear, Hillary Lindsey, and David Garcia.
-Underwood said of the single, "Ghost Story is a thrilling, dramatic song that David, Hillary and Josh wrote for me.
+"Ghost Story" was written by Josh Kear, Hillary Lindsey, and David Garcia, being the only song from the album that Underwood did not have a hand in writing.
+Underwood recorded the song with Jeff Balding at Blackbird and the Castle Recording Studios, in Nashville, TN and Franklin, TN, respectively.
+She said of the single, "Ghost Story is a thrilling, dramatic song that David, Hillary and Josh wrote for me.
 They are such talented, amazing songwriters who know me so well, and from the first time I heard it I knew I had to record it.
 I have always loved performing songs that tell a story and inspire some kind of cinematic imagery when you hear them, and that is definitely true of 'Ghost Story.'
 It creates a mood and a vibe that is different than anything else I've recorded before."

 The song is written in the key of G major and a 6/8 time signature.
 It has an approximate tempo of 48 beats per minute and a vocal range of E_{3} to D_{5}.
-The song's main chord pattern on the verses is CMaj7-Asus2-Em-D.
+The song's main chord pattern on the verses is C^{M7}–A^{sus2}–Em–D. According to Billboard, Underwood samples the opening lines from Henry Wadsworth Longfellow's poem "Haunted House" at the start of the song.

 Critical reception

-The Nash News gave a positive review of the song, writing, "One of Underwood’s strengths has been the storytelling within her songs...["Ghost Story"] is ethereal in style and vulnerable in message and it brings a new sound to the current radio climate.
-Rolling Stone gave a positive review, praising its "slowed down, waltzing rhythm" and "eerie atmosphere", noting its departure from another of Underwood's breakup hits, "Before He Cheats".
+The Nash News gave a positive review of the song, writing, "One of Underwood's strengths has been the storytelling within her songs...["Ghost Story"] is ethereal in style and vulnerable in message and it brings a new sound to the current radio climate.
+Rolling Stone also offered a positive review—praising its "slowed down, waltzing rhythm" and "eerie atmosphere", noting its departure from another of Underwood's breakup hits, "Before He Cheats".
 Taste of Country praised Underwood's vocal performance, saying, "[she] belts emotively on the chorus, displaying her unbridled desire to hold her old flame captive" and calling the song "vividly-painted".